FormidableLabs/react-swipeable/README.md

 - Hook use requires **react >= 16.8.3**
 - The props contained in `handlers` are currently `ref` and `onMouseDown`
-  - Please spread `handlers` as the props contained in it could change as react improves event listening capabilities
+  - Please spread `handlers` as the props contained in it could change as react changes event listening capabilities

 ### `preventScrollOnSwipe` details